-- A lon-lat grid implies that the meshes tighten dramatically as the pole is approached. - CFL conditions there would dictate using an extremely small time step for the time marching scheme. - Longitudinal (Fourier) filtering, removing high spatial frequencies, is used to enforce that resolved features are at the level of those at ~60° - In addition near the poles there is some longitudinal grouping of meshes (applied to the divergence of air transport) by bunches of 2ngroup (typically ngroup=3) which implies that the number of points along longitudes of the GCM must be a multiple of 2ngroup!
+- A lon-lat grid implies that the meshes tighten dramatically as the pole is approached. - CFL conditions there would dictate using an extremely small time step for the time marching scheme.

+- Longitudinal (Fourier) filtering, removing high spatial frequencies, is used to enforce that resolved features are at the level of those at ~60° (where longitudinal resolution is half of that at the equator). - In addition near the poles there is some longitudinal grouping of meshes (applied to the divergence of air transport) by bunches of 2^{ngroup} (typically ngroup=3) which implies that the number of points along longitudes of the GCM must be a multiple of 2^{ngroup}!